How is intercultural learning woven into the Mills Center?

 At the heart of everything we do is our aim to approach our differences (and similarities) with curiosity, openness, and respect.
 This facilitates belonging and cross-cultural learning.
 We aim to bring these values to everyone and to everything we do.

 This means that in Mills events, or by hanging out at Mills and chatting with people, cross-cultural learning can happen while you’re doing something else!
 In Language Circles this happens a lot, because languages themselves carry these differing perspectives.
 Or let’s say you’re at Chill in the Mills making crafts: you might get to chatting with another participant about an experience or a viewpoint that differs from yours and that broadens your understanding.
+This can happen even when we are talking to people who are from the same perceived culture.
+Culture is deep and we all have many sub-cultures and life experiences that inform how we see and experience the world.

 In Learning Café, on the other hand, we put cross-cultural learning front and center.
 We learn about it, we share stories, we gain skills—heart-set, mindset, and skill sets that make us more able to skillfully navigate the differences around us.